microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getters_setters.md

 </body>
 ```

-When you load this page now, you will see the content of _myParagraph_ in a pop-up box on the screen.
-The use of the term 'getter function' means that the function **gets**the value of a particular item and returns it, which is why we were able to get the value of the text and assign it to the variable _myText_that we just made.
+When you load this page, you will see the content of _myParagraph_ in a pop-up box on the screen.
+Because the function _gets_ the value of a particular item and returns it, you can get the value of the text and assign it to the variable _myText_ that you made.

-The other way to use the `.text()` function is as a **setter** function.
-You will probably find yourself using **`.text()`**in this capacity more so than as a **`getter`**.
+Another way to use the `.text()` function is as a **setter function, which allows you to set the value of an attribute**.
+You will probably find yourself using `.text()` in this capacity more so than as a `getter` function.
 To demonstrate the use of `.text()` as a setter, look at the following code:

 ```javascript
 <script>